You are at the top of the page

 Beef being roasted on the spit with fire pictured in the backdrop.

-Image: Tudor meat on the spit at Hampton Court © Historic Royal Palaces
+Image: Meat on the spit at Hampton Court, a popular Tudor cooking method. © Historic Royal Palaces

 And if they [the nobles and many of their servants] do not have 20 varied meat dishes at dinner and supper, they consider themselves slighted.